janbar/BLOC/README.md

 # BLOC
 A modular interpreter based on PL syntax.

 BLOC can be used as is or embedded in a C/C++ program to perform dynamic processing.
 The language is of the PASCALIAN type, therefore easy to learn.
 You can extend functionality by dynamically importing modules (object).
-Samples of module are "file", "date", "utf8", or "sqlite3" that allows to operate others types.
+Samples of module are "file", "date", "utf8", "sqlite3", or "plplot" that allows to operate others types.
+See [module sample](./modules/plplot/).

 Internally, BLOC supports scalar data types like boolean, integer, decimal, string, byte array, and compound types like complex, tuple and table.
 For now, it processes twice as fast as Python.